 Leadership Doesn’t Match The Audience

 It’s obvious once you look at the board.
-Most of them are employed by a university and/or hold a doctorate.
+Most of them are employed by a university, not a school district.

-Now, that’s not a bad, thing, obviously, but it should be equally obvious that an organization run by academics will tilt towards the needs of academics – intentionally or not.
+Now, it’s obviously not a bad thing to work at a university, but it should be equally obvious that an organization run by academics will tilt towards the needs of academics – not classroom teachers.

 If you are on an academic track, maybe this is the perfect event for you!
-But, as a teacher, I wish I would have known that NAGC’s conference was planned for a different audience.
+But, as a teacher, I wish I would have known that NAGC’s conference was planned for a different audience than me.

-As a relatively new teacher who spent well over $1000 on plane tickets, hotels, registration, and all the incidentals (plus giving up a weekend), it was pretty disappointing to see session after session led by a person presenting a research paper.
+As a relatively new teacher who spent well over $1000 on plane tickets, hotels, registration, and all the incidentals (plus giving up a weekend), it was pretty disappointing to see so many sessions led by a person presenting their research paper.

 In this way, NAGC is unlike any of the state gifted education conferences I’ve been to.
-And I’ve been to most of them!
+And I’ve been to most of them by now!
 No other conference puts so many academics in front of teachers.

 At NAGC, people affiliated with a university make up only 21% of conference attendees1 but more than half of the session leaders (yes I counted!) were affiliated with a university.
-And, since some of them spoke at up to 10 sessions (!), academics are even more over-represented on stage than that.
+And, since some of them spoke at up to 10 sessions (!), academics seem even more over-represented on stage.

-Despite being the majority of attendees, there are fewer teachers on stage than university-affiliated people.
+Despite being the majority of attendees, there are far fewer teachers speaking at the NAGC conference than university-affiliated people.
 Now, it’s fine if a conference wants to be a place where people can present research, but that should be made clear so teachers can attend a different event that’s designed for them.

 Take a look at NAGC’s 2021 at-a-glance sessions and you’ll see exactly what I mean.
 Academics simply dominate the stage.

 If you’re on an academic track, perhaps NAGC is the conference for you in 2021!
-The price might be totally worth it if you want to present research or see what your peers are up to.
+The hefty price might be totally worth it if you want to present research or hobnob with the Ph.Ds.

-But, if you’re a teacher or a program coordinator, I’d recommend supporting your state or local gifted conference rather than NAGC.
-Those events tend to be run by people who work for school districts and, thus, put teachers’ needs first.
+But, if you’re a teacher or a program coordinator, I’d recommend supporting your state or local gifted conference.
+Those events tend to be run by people who work for school districts and, thus, naturally put teachers’ needs first.

-So, if NAGC ate your state’s conference, and/or you have a hankering to travel to a larger gifted education conference, I’d recommend checking out Texas’ annual event.
+So, if NAGC ate your state’s conference, and/or you have a hankering to travel to a different gifted education conference, I’d recommend checking out Texas’ annual event.
 TAGT is a teacher-focused group that puts on a great event that, I think, gets better every time I’ve attended.
 And they never let NAGC take their event over.